yanzhang01/TestShiny/README.md

 ### What is PgenePapers?

 **PgenePapers** is a novel database and search tools of reported regulatory pseudogenes.
 We used all the currently available publications related to pseudogenes in PubMed, and mined the pseudogene-coding gene regulation pairs.
-We further assigned the pairs into different categories based on pseudogenesâ functional roles.
+We further assigned the pairs into different categories based on pseudogenes and their functional roles.
 We anticipate this study to set a foundation of systematically annotating regulatory pseudogenes, and facilitate future methodology development and experimental studies of pseudogene functions.

 ### Database and Search Tools: